How to Dress for the Courtroom as a Defendant, Party, or Witness

 Some of our favorite sheath dresses include these:

-Some of the best dresses for work as of 2024 include options from J.Crew, BOSS, T. Tahari, and Lands' End.
-For really affordable options, check out Quince and Amazon sellers Miusol or MUXXN.
+Some of the best dresses for work as of 2025 include options from J.Crew, BOSS, T. Tahari, and Lands' End.
+For really affordable options, check out Quince and Amazon sellers Miusol or MUXXN (both with vintage vibes).
 We've also rounded up the best plus-size dresses for work!

 Sweater jackets may be appropriate if a blazer feels too formal or “not you” — some of our favorites include these:

-Some of our favorite sweater jackets for the office as of 2024 include M.M.LaFleur (the OG, the jardigan!), L'Agence, Summersalt, J.Crew, and Jenni Kayne.
+Some of our favorite sweater jackets for the office as of 2025 include M.M.LaFleur (the OG, the jardigan!), L'Agence, Summersalt, J.Crew, Modern Citizen, and Jenni Kayne.
 For budget options check J.Crew Factory and Quince.

 How to Dress for the Courtroom as a Witness